 - Speech and Language Therapy Service

 - Educational Psychology Service

 - Advisory Teaching Service, including:

 - Communication and Interaction team (CI)

-- Cognition and Learning / Behaviour Emotional Social Difficulties team (CL/BESD)
+- Cognition and Learning / Behaviour Emotional Social Difficulties team (CL/SEMH)

 - Hearing Impaired team (HI)

 - Visually Impaired team (VI)

 - Physical Disability team (PD)

 - Occupational Therapist

 - Physiotherapist

 - Health Service School Nursing team, Paediatricians, GP, Continence team

 - 'Toucan' Play Therapy

 - Social Services Targeted Support Team

-- Families First Plus Team & Early Help Team
+- Families First Team & Early Help Team

-- Family Support Worker linked services (additional to those listed above) Winston's

-Wish, CAMHS, Counselling Services, Triple P, Webster Stratton, Housing and Housing

-Support, Benefits Advice, Women's Services, Turnaround & GDAS, Adults' Services, Children with Disabilities Services, Citizens Advice
+- Family Support Worker linked services (additional to those listed above) Winston's Wish, Counselling Services, Triple P, Webster Stratton, Housing and Housing Support, Benefits Advice, Women's Services, Turnaround & GDAS, Adults' Services, Children with Disabilities Services, Citizens Advice

+- Local Authority SEN Monitoring team

+- Children and Young People's Service (CYPS)

+- Gloucester and Forest Alternative Provision School (Joys Green), Area Education Officer

+- Education Inclusion Service, Locality Inclusion Team

-- Local Authority SEN Monitoring team - Children and Young People's Service (CYPS) - Gloucester and Forest Alternative Provision School (Joys Green), Area Education Officer - Voluntary Organisations/Charities Volunteer Centres, Children's Centres, Barnardos, Winston's Wish, FRED (Forest of Dean Reading Scheme adult literacy) - Family Information Service - Local Authority Attendance team - 16.
-How does our school provide support to improve the emotional and social developments of our SEND pupils?
+- Voluntary Organisations/Charities Volunteer Centres, Children's Centres, Barnardos, Winston's Wish, FRED (Forest of Dean Reading Scheme - adult literacy), Trussell Trust, FOD Baby Bank, Gloucestershire Society

+- Family Information Service

+- Local Authority Attendance team

+- 16. How does our school provide support to improve the emotional and social developments of our SEND pupils?
 What extra pastoral support do we offer, and what pastoral support arrangements are in place to listen to pupils with SEND?
 What measures are in place in our school to prevent bullying?

 Pastoral support is very much integral to our teaching, ethos and daily working practices.
 The development of pupils' emotional and social skills is given emphasis from entry to school, with the development of self-confidence and self-esteem a priority of staff, particularly with SEND pupils.
 We recognise that children who experience difficulties in different areas of learning may be vulnerable to low self-esteem.
 Staff are experienced Early Years/Infant specialists and use a range of approaches to sensitively foster emotional and social skills development.
+As a school we offer children a range of interventions to support their social and emotional wellbeing and development, including 'PALS' (Playing and Learning to Socialise), 'Zippy's Friends', designated 'key person' time, nurture and social skills programmes.

 Pupils thrive in our caring, nurturing, happy, safe environment.
 They respond well to progressive modelling and teaching of skills, through experiences and opportunities carefully planned in to an engaging, experiential, broad and balanced curriculum.
 Appropriate provision is made for pupils with social and emotional needs within all curriculum experiences.
 Pupils' achievements and talents are celebrated and encouraged throughout.
 Children progressively accept, respect and tolerate differences between themselves, behaving considerately and thoughtfully towards those children who have additional or different needs to themselves.

 Very often, pupils with SEND form strong bonds with staff working within their classes (Teachers, Teaching Assistants, Mid-day Supervisors) and know that they have this point of contact throughout the day, including at break times.
+Some children are also designated a key person within their class with whom they have specific allocated time to talk with during the school day.
 Pupils trust staff and are open with them.
 This, combined with good teaching and early intervention (where pupils may require additional support to achieve as expected socially/emotionally), ensures that incidents of bullying are rare.
 All staff discuss, promote and model appropriate rules, attitudes and behaviours constantly and consistently with the children.
 The school's Anti-Bullying Policy details the school's approaches in further detail, which is available for parents on the school website.